Wayne County, Ohio: Government

 The Wayne County Public Library serves the communities of Wayne County, Ohio from its administrative offices in Wooster, Ohio and branches in Creston, Dalton, Doylestown, Rittman, Shreve, and West Salem.
 It also offers bookmobile service and outreach program, and patron can use the extended services of CLEVNET, a group of libraries located in northeast Ohio.

-In 2005, the library loaned more than 1.2 million items to its 54,000 cardholders.
+In 2005, the library lent more than 1.2 million items to its 54,000 cardholders.
 Total holding are over 340,000 volumes with over 900 periodical subscriptions.